dulilun/dulilun/README.md

 # Employment
-- Associate Professor of Management Sciences (with tenure), City University of Hong Kong, 02/2023-
+- Tenured Associate Professor of Management Sciences, City University of Hong Kong, 02/2023-
-- Assistant Professor of ISOM, Hong Kong University of Science and Technology, 08/2015-01/2023.
+- Tenure Track Assistant Professor of ISOM, Hong Kong University of Science and Technology, 08/2015-01/2023.